-<health Indicator Name></health The value in the Name field in the Health Indicator record. <alert Status></alert The value in the Alert Status field in the Health Indicator record.

-<health Indicator Name></health The value in the Name field in the Health Indicator record. <current Reading Date></current One of the following values, depending upon the type of record that is linked to the Health Indicator record.
-If the Health Indicator is linked to: A Measurement Location record, this value is the most recent Reading Taken Date value in the associated Reading records.
+<health Indicator Name></health The value in the Name field in the Health Indicator record. <alert Status></alert The value in the Alert Status field in the Health Indicator record. <current Reading</current One of the following values, depending upon the type of record that is linked to the Health Indicator record.
+If the Health Indicator is linked to: Date> A Measurement Location record, this value is the most recent Reading Taken Date value in the associated Reading records.
 A KPI record, this value is the most recent Measurement Date value in the associated KPI Measurement records.
-An Xi Tag record, this value is the most recent Time Stamp value in the associated Xi Reading records. <current Reading></current One of the following values, depending upon the type of record that is linked to the Health Indicator record.
+An Xi Tag record, this value is the most recent Time Stamp value in the associated Xi Reading records. <current reading=""></current> One of the following values, depending upon the type of record that is linked to the Health Indicator record.
 If the Health Indicator is linked to: A Measurement Location record, this value is the Reading Value Character or Reading Value Numeric value in the most recent associated Reading record.
 A KPI record, this value is the Actual value in the most recent associated KPI Measurement record.
 An Xi Tag record, this value is the Value or Value CHR value in the most recent associated Xi Reading record.